-The Best Planners to Suit Any Organizational Style
+The Best Planners for Any Organizational Style

 Whether you’re looking to figure out long-term goals, or keep up with day-to-day tasks, these ADHD-friendly planners are well suited to meet your needs.

 If you spend time on Instagram or Pinterest, you’ve likely seen pictures of brightly colored and elegantly designed “bullet journals,” which are sweeping the Web as the latest organizational fad.
 Chances are, those social media snippets left you a little confused by the seemingly complex journaling system.

 Bullet journals, however, might be the perfect solution for people with ADHD, who often don’t have the patience to use traditional journals.
 The bullet journal’s simple system uses bulleted lists to combine your to-do list, daily diary, and long-term calendar into one straightforward system that’s easy to update, understand, and adapt to your needs.

 Here’s how it works: Different symbols divide bullets into tasks, upcoming events, random thoughts, and long-term goals.
 An index makes it easy to keep track of everything as you go, and weekly and monthly calendars — as well as a long-term “future log” — make it easy to view your upcoming projects, trips, and dreams at a glance.

 The company Bullet Journal sells an official journal, but they emphasize that you can use almost any notebook.
 Pick up one that suits your fancy, and learn how to use it at bulletjournal.com/get-started.

 Traditional planners are great for keeping track of daily tasks and mid-length projects.
 But they can be counterproductive for people with ADHD, who tend to hyperfocus on the daily minutiae of their to-do lists — often at the expense of their long-term goals.
 For those who want to use their planner to see and sort out the “big picture,” GOALDRVN is the perfect solution.